saaifulislam1/contact-management-app-node/README.md

-# Node.js Express API Project
+# Node.js Express Contact manager API Project

 ![Node.js](https://img.shields.io/badge/Node.js-v16.13.1-green)
 ![Express.js](https://img.shields.io/badge/Express-v4.17.1-blue)

 ## Overview

 This project is a Node.js application built using the [Express.js](https://expressjs.com/) framework.
-The app provides a set of APIs designed for [Insert purpose: e.g., user management, data processing, etc.].
-The APIs are organized in RESTful structure, supporting various operations such as Create, Read, Update, and Delete (CRUD).
+The app provides a set of APIs designed for Contact management app.
+The APIs are organized in a RESTful structure, supporting various operations such as Create, Read, Update, and Delete (CRUD).

 ### Key Features